-- 9. Q. Must an official report a spouse's or registered domestic partner's salary? - A. Generally an official is required to report his or her their community property share (50%) of his or her their spouse's or registered domestic partner's salary.
+- 9. Q. Must an official report a spouse's or registered domestic partner's salary? - A. Generally an official is required to report their community property share (50%) of their spouse's or registered domestic partner's salary.
 The disclosure lists the employer's name as the source of income on Schedule C of the Form 700.
 If the spouse or registered domestic partner is self-employed, the business entity is reported on Schedule A-2.
 Officials should check their disclosure category, if applicable, to determine if the income is reportable.
-A spouse or registered domestic partner's government salary is not reportable (e.g., spouse is a teacher at a public school).
+A spouse or registered domestic partner's government salary is not reportable (e.g., spouse is a teacher at a public school). - 10.
+Q. If an official receives income as a gig worker for companies such as Uber, Lyft, DoorDash, Instacart, etc., is that income reportable on the Form 700? - A. Yes, this income is reportable if the source of income is doing business in the official's jurisdiction.
+If the official is an independent contractor of the company, the official will report the income on Schedule A-2.
+If the official is an employee of the company, the official will report the income on Schedule C.

-- 10. Q. If an official and his or her their spouse have a legally separate property agreement (e.g., prenuptial), must the official still report his or her their community property share (50%) in her their spouse's income? - A. No. If there is a legally separate property agreement, the official is not required to report his or her their community property share in his or her their spouse's income so long as the funds are not commingled with community funds or used to pay for community expenses or to produce or enhance the official's separate income.
+- 11. Q. If an official and their spouse have a legally separate property agreement (e.g., prenuptial), must the official still report their community property share (50%) in their spouse's income? - A. No. If there is a legally separate property agreement, the official is not required to report their community property share in their spouse's income so long as the funds are not commingled with community funds or used to pay for community expenses or to produce or enhance the official's separate income.
 This reporting exception does not apply to investments and interests in real property.
-Even if a public official and his or her their spouse have a separate property agreement, the spouse's investments and interests in real property must still be disclosed because the definitions of reportable investments and interests in real property include those held by the official's immediate family (spouse, registered domestic partner, and dependent children).
-These definitions are not dependent on community property law. - 11.
+Even if a public official and their spouse have a separate property agreement, the spouse's investments and interests in real property must still be disclosed because the definitions of reportable investments and interests in real property include those held by the official's immediate family (spouse, registered domestic partner, and dependent children).
+These definitions are not dependent on community property law. - 12.
 Q. If an official owns a business in which he has received income of \$10,000 or more from a client, is the official required to disclose the client's name on Schedule A-2, Part 3? - A. Yes, except for under rare circumstances where disclosure of the identity would violate a legally recognized privilege under California or federal law.
 In these cases, the FPPC may authorize an exemption.
-(Regulation 18740) - 12.
+(Regulation 18740) - 13.
 Q. When an official purchases a new car and trades in the old car as credit toward the purchase price, is the trade-in allowance considered reportable income on the Form 700? - A. No. A trade-in allowance is not considered income and is not reportable on an official's Form 700.
-However, income received from the sale of an auto may be reportable. - 13.
-Q. An official owns a rental property that he or she is they are required to report.
+However, income received from the sale of an auto may be reportable. - 14.
+Q. An official owns a rental property that they are required to report.
 The renter/tenant pays a property management company and the company deposits the funds into the official's checking account.
 Would the source of rental income be listed as the property management company or the person living at the residence who is paying the property management company? - A. The source of the rental income is the person living at the residence (renter/tenant).
 The property management company does not need to be disclosed.